sogaiu/ajrepl/README.md

     * Send expression at point (`C-x C-e`)
     * Send region (`C-c C-r`)

+    If Emacs' menus are enabled, there should be a `Ajrepl` menu which shows the above (and other) commands.

 ## Issues

 * The REPL buffer gets very messy due to prompt information from Janet.